www-splitcells-net/net.splitcells.network.hub/README.md

 * For complex and documented tickets [the network community repo](https://github.com/www-splitcells-net/net.splitcells.network.community) is used.
 * Repository Hosts:
     * [Github](https://github.com/www-splitcells-net/net.splitcells.network) is used mainly for general software development.
-    * [Gitlab](https://gitlab.com/splitcells-net/net.splitcells.network) is currently used only for continuous integration (CI).
     * [sourcehut](https://sr.ht/~splitcells-net/net.splitcells.network) is used mainly for writing articles and web rendering.
       It's CI pipeline is also used with the repo `net.splitcells.network.m2`, in order to ensure, that this project can be build offline and without the user's local Maven m2 repo.